 - 2 teaspoons ground cinnamon

 - 4 sweet apples (810 grams), unpeeled, cored and sliced into 1/8" slices

 - In a large pan over medium heat, mix together the first four ingredients (coconut oil through cinnamon).

 - Once the oil is melted, add the apples and mix to cover the apples thoroughly in the liquid mixture.

 - Cover and simmer the apples for 7 – 10 minutes or until the apples are soft enough for your liking.
 I did mine for 10 minutes so that they were super soft.

 - Add in the vanilla and stir.

 - Remove the apples from the heat and let them sit for 10 minutes and then serve.
-They liquid will gel a little as it cools.
+The liquid will gel a little as it cools.
 Can also be served at room temperature.

 - Store the leftovers in an airtight container in the refrigerator for up to 5 days.

-- I only have access to refined coconut oil, which has no coconut oil taste.
+- I used refined coconut oil, which has no coconut oil taste.
 If you use unrefined coconut oil (which does have a coconut taste), these sauteed apples might have a slight coconut taste to them.
 If you're worried about that - use butter!
-It'd be delicious in this recipe.
+It's delicious in this recipe.